CrunchyData/postgres-operator/hugo/content/Installation/_index.md

 configuration would run this make target to pick up any changes to pgo.yaml, pgo users/roles,  or the Operator templates.

+## Default Installation - Completely Cleaning Up

+You can completely remove all the namespaces you have previously created using the default installation by running the following:

+    make cleannamespaces

+This will permanently delete each namespace the Operator installation created previously.

 ## pgo CLI Installation
 Most users will work with the Operator using the *pgo* CLI tool.
 That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).